xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 ## BKZ algorithm

 The Block Korkine-Zolotarev (BKZ) algorithm is a lattice reduction algorithm that generalizes the LLL algorithm to achieve stronger reduction properties.
 The BKZ algorithm is defined as a blockwise reduction algorithm that iteratively applies a form of lattice basis reduction to overlapping blocks of vectors within the basis.
+The assumption made in its analysis is that iterative blocks taken behaves like a random lattice.
 It is in fact a relaxation of the Hermite-Korkine-Zolotarev (HKZ).
 The HKZ reduction is a stronger form of lattice reduction that ensures each vector in the basis is the shortest vector in the lattice projected orthogonally onto the space spanned by the preceding basis vectors.

 ### HKZ reduction